-The Music Modernization Act will reform Section 115 to create a mechanism for songwriters to get paid quickly and accurately, while digital music providers continue to invest in compelling listening experiences for consumers.
+The Music Modernization Act will reform Section 115 to ensure songwriters get paid quickly and accurately, while digital music providers continue to invest in compelling listening experiences for consumers.
 The MMA brings greater transparency and creates a blanket license, which is critical to a modern licensing system.
 It's time our copyright laws embrace the streaming future and move away from the music mess of the past.